-Everything about Chateau La Fleur de Bouard Lalande de Pomerol, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau La Fleur de Bouard Lalande de Pomerol with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Fleur de Bouard History, Overview

 1998 marked the debut vintage for La Fleur de Bouard.
 However, starting with the 2012 vintage, Chateau La Fleur de Bouard began to be completely managed by Coralie de Bouard, the daughter of Hubert de Bouard.
-Chateau La Fleur de Bouard sits on the plateau of Lalande de Pomerol in Neac, which is not far from Pomerol.
+In 2016, Coralie de Bouard started another winery in the Montagne St. Emilion appellation, Clos de Bouard.

 Chateau La Fleur de Bouard Vineyards, Terroir, Grapes, Winemaking

-In 2011, La Fleur de Bouard completed a multi-year reconstruction of their entire wine making making facilities and the chateau, making this one of the most modern estates in the Right Bank.
+In 2011, La Fleur de Bouard completed a multi-year reconstruction of their entire wine-making facilities and the chateau, making this one of the most modern estates in the Right Bank.
 The most striking new feature is their hanging, reverse, stainless steel, conical vats.

-Serving and Decanting Chateau La Fleur de Bouard with Wine, Food, Pairing Tips
+Serving Chateau La Fleur de Bouard with Wine, Food, Pairing Tips

 Château La Fleur de Boüard Wine Tasting Notes